Skip to content

 One-way mode runs the statement and discards the result.
 The runtime checks the statement's success or failure but does not republish anything.

-Placeholder field set — verify against the running product.
+Placeholder field set, verify against the running product.

-Query Type — required; one of Parameterised, Stored Procedure, or Composite.
+Command Type, required; one of Parameterised, Stored Procedure, or Composite.

-Command Timeout — optional; how long the database has to return before the statement is cancelled.
+Command Timeout, optional; how long the database has to return before the statement is cancelled.

-Isolation Level — optional; Read Committed, Snapshot, Serializable, etc. Defaults to the database's default.
+Isolation Level, optional; Read Committed, Snapshot, Serializable, etc. Defaults to the database's default.

-Return Empty Result Behaviour — optional; when no rows are returned, choose Publish empty Result envelope, Suppress publication, or Raise as exception.
+Return Empty Result Behaviour, optional; when no rows are returned, choose Publish empty Result envelope, Suppress publication, or Raise as exception.

-Authentication — required; picker filtered to SQL Authentication objects in the same Application.
+Auth Config, required; picker filtered to SQL Authentication objects in the same Application.

 That is the SQL adapter

 Send-side database access.
-Pick the query shape, bind the parameters, and the result — in two-way — rides back onto the bus as a payload message.
+Pick the query shape, bind the parameters, and the result, in two-way, rides back onto the bus as a payload message.
 Back to Adapters.